 Start taking Vitamin C and a good multivitamin a week or two before you head off, if you’re under pressure before a big trip.
 Supplementing with these nutrients through the busy times may reduce your risk of catching a bug on the plane or succumbing to an infection as soon as you wind down.
 Ideally take 500 mg of vitamin C twice a day plus a mulitvitamin containing at least 50 mg of B6.
 Otherwise a once a day dose of both while on the road is good nutritional travel insurance.

-If you’re choosing to vaccinate before you travel, do your research to find out if they’re necessary for the region you’re travelling in.
+If you’re choosing to vaccinate before you travel, do your research to find out if they’re necessary for the region you’re visiting.

-Allow plenty of time before the trip so that you’re covered, as some vaccines require multiple shots for full immunity.
+Always allow plenty of time before the trip so that you’re fully covered, as some vaccines require multiple shots for full immunity.